MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/what-are-calling-plans-in-office-365/see-a-list-of-phone-numbers-in-your-organization.md

     > [!IMPORTANT]
     > Para você ver a opção de **voz** no painel de navegação esquerdo no Skype para centro de administração de negócios, primeiro você deve comprar uma licença de complemento de **Conferência de áudio** , uma licença de complemento de **Sistema telefônico** ou pelo menos uma **licença Enterprise E5**.

-4. Você pode usar a lista suspensa para filtrar a exibição para usuários ativos, se o usuário está Online ou no local, ou o estado e tipo de licenciamento para um usuário.
-Você pode filtrar por:
+4. You can use the drop-down list to filter your view for active users, whether the user is Online or on-premises, or the state and type of licensing for a user.
+You can filter by:

    - **Usuários ativos** e se um usuário está online ou no local.

    - **Licenças pendentes** e se um usuário está online ou no local.

 ## <a name="related-topics"></a>Tópicos relacionados
 [Perguntas comuns sobre a transferência de números de telefone](/microsoftteams/transferring-phone-numbers-common-questions)